ImmanuelShin/reading-notes/Code-201/class-01.md

 Research has shown that if you put a button in front of a number of users that randomly gives them either nothing or a reward, they will endlessly click the button in order to get that reward.
 Now charge $1 to click the button, make a failure picture pop up whenever they fail so that they get motivated to win, and make the reward sound a nice little jingle so they feel special when they win and you have yourself a money making machine!
 All you have to do is either internal JS or link the JavaScript file to your HTML file using \<script> within the \<head> tag and you have yourself a business model.

+## Things I want to know more about

+I need more references to random pop media.